Ronny Yu: Career

 In 1998 Bride of Chucky opened in the USA.
 Yu directed a cast that consist of Brad Dourif, Jennifer Tilly, John Ritter, Katherine Heigl, and Nick Stabil.
 The conception began after the release of Child's Play 3 in 1991.
 Producers Don Mancini and David Kirschner decided that the series required a new direction.
 Work on the film began in 1996, inspired by the release of Scream and I Know What You Did Last Summer.
 Yu was hired to direct the film after Kirschner and Mancini were impressed by his film The Bride with White Hair, and accepted in exchange for greater creative freedom and the ability to hire his collaborators Peter Pau and David Wu.
 It grossed $11.8 million on its opening weekend, for a North American total of $32.4 million and another $18.3 million internationally.
-It is the highest grossing film and the US second most financially successful of the Chucky franchise The film has a 49% approval rating on Rotten Tomatoes based on 39 reviews, with an average rating of 5.60 out of 10.
+It is the highest-grossing film and the US second most financially successful of the Chucky franchise The film has a 49% approval rating on Rotten Tomatoes based on 39 reviews, with an average rating of 5.60 out of 10.
 The site's critics consensus reads, "Bride of Chucky is devoid of any fright and the franchise has become tiresomely self-parodic, although horror fans may find some pleasure in this fourth entry's camp factor."
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 In 2002, Sony Pictures released The 51st State, directed by Yu, starring Samuel L. Jackson, Robert Carlyle, Emily Mortimer, Ricky Tomlinson, Sean Pertwee, Rhys Ifans, Stephen Walters and Meat Loaf.

 In 2003, Freddy vs. Jason, directed by Yu, has its opening in the USA.
-While the conception of a movie for a crossover film with a fight between Freddy Krueger and Jason Voorhees dates back to 1987, it was later review in the late 90s which led to its production.
+While the conception of a movie for a crossover film with a fight between Freddy Krueger and Jason Voorhees dates back to 1987, it was later reviewed in the late 90s which led to its production.
 Made on a budget of $30,000,000, it grossed domestically in the USA $82,622,655 adding up $116,632,628 worldwide.